CSX Corporation: History

 The founding chairman of CSX Corporation was Prime F. Osborn III of Seaboard, for whom Jacksonville's Prime F. Osborn III Convention Center is named.
-The first CEO and second chairman was Hays T. Watkins Jr. of Chessie.
+The first CEO and second chairman was Hays T. Watkins Jr. of Chessie System.
 Watkins was succeeded by John W. Snow as CEO in 1989 and as chairman in 1991.
 When Snow left the company in 2003 to become United States Secretary of the Treasury, Michael J. Ward, who then headed CSX Transportation, was promoted to succeed him.
 Overall in 2003, Ward took on the positions of chairman, president, and CEO.
 When president Oscar Munoz left CSX in September 2015 after obtaining the role earlier that year from Ward, the company underwent several management changes, with Clarence Gooden appointed president.

 The company went through major leadership changes in 2017 when activist investor Mantle Ridge, a hedge fund that held 4.9% of CSX's stock, demanded a change in the board, that Michael Ward step down as CEO, that the company cut middle management, and that the company hire Hunter Harrison, known for leading the turnaround three other railroads, as CEO.
 Within months of Harrison's hiring in spring 2017, several members of CSX's executive management team stepped down.
 Harrison died on December 16, 2017, and shortly thereafter Chief Operating Officer James M. Foote was named president and chief executive officer.

 In March 2018, Foote, said CSX would follow-through on Harrison's plans to transform the company and move it from a traditional railroad model to a scheduled railroad model in order to reduce costs and improve the quality of service.
 Part of this effort includes reducing the number of locomotives in service from 3,000 in late 2017 to between 2,370 and 2,420 in 2020.
 The company also plans to reduce the number of rail cars it owns from 136,000 in late 2017 to between 104,000 and 109,000 in 2020.
 In 2017, CSX cut its workforce by 3,300 employees.
 In 2018, roughly 2,200 jobs were cut.
 A further reduction of 4,000 positions is planned by 2020.
 CSX estimates that after these cuts it will have a workforce of about 21,000 people.